 4. How Do I Pick A Good Body Repair Shop?

-- What tools do they use?
-You will need to do a bit of research on what specialized tools is necessary for your type of repair.
+What tools do they use?
+You will need to do a bit of research on what specialized tools are necessary for your type of repair.
 But by ensuring the repair shop use the correct tools and methods, you can ensure that your car will get a good repair job.
-Not just a bodge job that will leave unsightly marks on your bumpers.

 Bumper Repair and Replacement Facts: